enioxt/EVA-e-Guarani-EGOS/README.md

 4. Security-first approach
 5. Quantum consciousness integration

+### Implementation Standards & Conventions

+1.  **Documentation**: Each file must include a header with metadata (use KOIOS standards) and a descriptive docstring.
+2.  **Typing**: Utilize Python's static typing for all function signatures and variable annotations.
+3.  **Tests**: Implement comprehensive unit and integration tests for all functionalities.
+Aim for high test coverage.
+4.  **Logging**: Utilize the centralized `KoiosLogger` for all logging activities.
+Avoid standard `print` statements for operational logging.
+5.  **Configuration**: Separate configuration from code.
+Load configurations from files (e.g., JSON, YAML) within the `config/` directory (either root or subsystem-specific).
+6.  **Naming Conventions**:
+    *   Packages and modules: `snake_case`
+    *   Classes: `PascalCase`
+    *   Functions and variables: `snake_case`
+    *   Constants: `UPPER_SNAKE_CASE`
+7.  **Code Structuring**:
+    *   Organize code into small, focused functions and classes.
+    *   Adhere to SOLID principles.
+    *   Follow PEP 8 guidelines.

 ### Contributing
-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) (if available) or adhere to the standards defined here and in KOIOS documentation for details on our code of conduct and the process for submitting pull requests.

 ## Testing